angular/angular/aio/content/guide/http.md

   header="app/testing/http-client.spec.ts(setup)">
 </code-example>

-Now requests made in the course of your tests will hit the testing backend instead of the normal backend.
+Now requests made in the course of your tests hit the testing backend instead of the normal backend.

 This setup also calls `TestBed.inject()` to inject the `HttpClient` service and the mocking controller so they can be referenced during the tests.